 Once underway, the din of the steam engine and the splashing and creaking of the paddle wheels and hull would have been constant, except when at anchor/docked.
 Add to that the clanging of the blacksmith's hammer from his workshop and the crowing, bellowing and grunting of various livestock kept onboard for provisions.
 For those prone to motion sickness every moment at sea would have been insufferable, as the small vessel would have been very susceptible to wind and waves.
 The smells would not have helped – the ocean breeze on deck may have been delightful, but below decks you would be met by a barrage of smells; from the galley, from the latrines, from the engine room etc. A melange of tar, creosote, oakum, bilge water, kerosene, oil, coal and more would have exuded from the hull and mixed in with all the smells of human activity on board, including the body odors of your fellow passengers who may or may not have had an opportunity to use the bathroom recently.

 Out on deck would have been the place to be, but space was at a premium.
-Between masts and rigging, two massive 7 m / 24 ft diameter paddle wheels, twin funnels, bridge, lifeboats and miscellaneous machinery, little space would have been available to the passengers.
+Between masts and rigging, two massive 7 m / 24 ft diameter paddle wheels, twin funnels, bridge (so called because it 'bridged' the two massive paddle wheel casings), lifeboats and miscellaneous machinery, little space would have been available to the passengers.
 Since suntans were still considered marks of peasantry in Victorian England, no one was eager to expose themselves to the sun and would likely have sought shelter from the sun under a large awning somewhere aft.
 On deck would also have been the only place you were allowed to smoke, if you were so inclined, as all smoking below deck was banned for fire safety reasons.
 Those that went for promenades would have done so with hats or umbrellas and with multi-layered, heavily pleated Victorian suits and dresses (as was the fashion) providing ample protection from the sun, though perhaps little comfort in the heat.
 The real downside to the deck was the copious amounts of smoke and coal dust that would descend from the smoke stacks whenever the wind lulled or changed direction.

 Pastimes and shore time